tlawrence/scripts/3tier_demo/readme.md

 ![schematic](https://github.com/tlawrence/scripts/blob/master/3tier_demo/images/deployed_vapp.jpg)

 ##YAML Properties:
 There is a sample configuration file called "environment.yml" in this repository.
 Most of the setting are self explanatory but a full list of settings is below.
+When deploying, ensure you honour the white space indentation as demonstrated in the 'environment.yml'

+*name
+..*The name the vApp will be given in vCloud Director